Marine Mammal Working Group

 We aim to establish a communication platform for scientific exchange and interaction by bringing together professionals, researchers and students from different disciplines across all regions of the northern, as well as the southern hemisphere.
 Thus, this platform will provide the opportunity to present and discuss new research, to bridge gaps between different disciplines and different scientific approaches and to help understand the interconnections between different fields.
 Furthermore, the Marine Mammal Working Group promotes the establishment of a multidisciplinary scientific network as experts from different disciplines will meet and have the opportunity to develop joint research strategies that cross boundaries between different disciplines.

-The first meeting of the MMWG will be in the form of one day session with the title "Marine Mammal exploitation from a diachronic perspective" during the annual meeting of the European Association of Archaeologists EAA in Maastricht 30 August-3 September 2017.
-Please submit your abstracts until the 15th March 2017 by using the following link: https://www.klinkhamergroup.com/eaa2017/sessions/contribution
+The first meeting of the MMWG was in the form of one day session with the title "Marine Mammal exploitation from a diachronic perspective" during the annual meeting of the European Association of Archaeologists EAA in Maastricht 30 August-3 September 2017.

-This information has been contributed by Aikaterini Glykou, MMWG Liaison to ICAZ, on February 21, 2017.
+This information has been contributed by Aikaterini Glykou, MMWG Liaison to ICAZ.
+Last update: March 22, 2019.